The Chavista leader knows that the military's support is key to keeping himself in power.

 “I am one more soldier of our honourable Venezuelan military.
-I am willing to give my life, if necessary, to defend our sacred homeland,” read a tweet on Thursday on the verified account of Venezuelan President Nicolas Maduro.
+I am willing to give my life, if necessary, to defend our sacred homeland,” reads a tweet on the verified account of Venezuelan President Nicolas Maduro.

 In a video accompanying the tweet, Maduro appears surrounded by soldiers.

-The post came as many European and North American countries have recognised Guaido as the interim president of Venezuela in the past week.
+The post came as many European and North American countries recognised National Assembly chief Juan Guaido as the interim president of Venezuela in late January.

 The Chavista leader knows that the army — a pillar of the Bolivarian revolution — could be the key to tilting the balance.